dpsa4fl/overview/README.md

 # Differential Privacy for Federated Learning
-The goal of this project is to create a system for federated machine learning where privacy of an individual client's data can be guaranteed.
+The goal of this project is to create a system for federated machine learning where differential privacy of any individual client's data can be guaranteed, using [global differential privacy](https://desfontain.es/privacy/local-global-differential-privacy.html).
-It is applicable in situations where there are multiple parties interested in the learning task.
-As long as at least one of the parties does not collude with others, none of them have access to individual client submissions.

 ## Setup
 ![overview](./dpsa-overview-2.svg)

 The following entities participate:
 1. The **clients** are interested in preserving the privacy of their data.
-2. The **aggregation servers** are run by parties that are interested in protecting the client data from the owners of the other aggregation servers, thereby establishing a situation where no one except the client has access to its submitted data.
+They may be malicious.
+2. At least two **aggregation servers** participate, of which at least one must be honest (but can be curious).
+All other servers may be malicious.
-3. The **ML server** is run by a party interested in only training on valid client responses.
+3. The **ML server** may be malicious.

+If the properties stated above are met by the participants, the clients' **anonymity** (no adversary can tell which client submitted which data value), **privacy** (no adversary learns anything about the clients' data values except their aggregate), and even [**differential privacy**](https://en.wikipedia.org/wiki/Differential_privacy) can be guaranteed.

 ## How it works
 1. The ML server distributes its current model to the clients.